 Table 1.
-Population status, maximum threat level and NatureServe ranks for Pacific Lamprey in the South Coast RMU.
-Unoccupied HUCs are included for reference - historically non-anadromous HUCs are indicated by "N/A", drainages (HUCs) isolated by impassable dams, desiccated, or thought to be unoccupied based on recent surveys are indicated as Extinct?
-NatureServe ranks: SX, Extinct; SH, Believed extinct; S1 - Critically imperiled, S2 - Imperiled, S3 - Vulnerable, S4 - Apparently secure, and S5 - Secure. [from Goodman and Reid 2012].
-HUCs with historical records of Pacific Lamprey are identified with an asterisk ().
+Conservation Status Ranks and Population demographics in the 4th Field watersheds (HUC) in the CA South Coast Region.
+HUCs isolated by impassable dams, desiccated, or unoccupied. based on recent surveys are indicated as Believed extinct (SH).
+HUCs thought to have been historically unoccupied are included for reference.
+NatureServe ranks: SX, Extinct; SH, Believed extinct; S1 - Critically imperiled, S2 - Imperiled, S3 - Vulnerable, S4 - Apparently secure, and S5 - Secure.
+HUCs with historical records of Pacific Lamprey are asterixed ().
+Note that historical and current occupancies are linear stream distances (4th order and above), reflecting improved distribution data since the 2012 Assessment.
+Adapted from the 2018 Assessment (USFWS 2019); note an updated assessment is expected in late 2022.